 Snow Drifts and Powder Pileups

-Pro tip: Turn on your headlights and your fog lights.
+Pro tip: Turn on your headlights and fog lights.
 Go slow, look for those arrows marking the road edge – there’s one every 50 metres.
 If you can’t see the next arrow, congratulations: you’re in a real whiteout!
-Slow right down (like 20 km/h slow.)
-Forget your lane and stick to the middle of the road.
-Give way slowly when you meet another driver.
+Slow right down (like 10 km/h slow) and within a few seconds the snow cloud will blow away.

 This one is for pedestrians too.
 Not everything that looks like a road is one: snow ploughs will leave tracks when pushing snow into empty lots or ravines.
-A ravine full of snow can look like solid ground if you don’t know the terrain (see snow drifts above.)
-If you fall through there may not be a way to get back out again – this one
+A ravine full of snow can look like solid ground if you don’t know the terrain (see snow drifts above).

-Pro tip: Know the terrain, take no unknown or unproven shortcuts.
+Pro tip: Err on the side of caution and don’t take any unknown or unproven shortcuts.

 Only bears sleep through the winter.
-Deer, foxes, racoons and Tanuki racoon dogs are active, often at night.
-Deer are famous for jumping out of the forests and straight into your headlights.
+Deer, foxes, racoons and tanuki racoon dogs are active, often at night.

 Pro Tip: Watch for animal road signs.
 Take care in flat forests or near lakes and rivers.